semaphoreui/semaphore-docs/administration-guide/troubleshooting.md

 ### Why it happens

-More information for localhost in Ansible read in article [Implicit 'localhost'](https://docs.ansible.com/ansible/latest/inventory/implicit_localhost.html).
+More information about localhost in Ansible read in article [Implicit 'localhost'](https://docs.ansible.com/ansible/latest/inventory/implicit_localhost.html).

 Ansible tries to gathering facts locally, but Ansible localed in limited isolated container which doesn't allow this.